 I’m thinking about Bob.
 I went to high school with him, and I just found out he died last night.
 He was young, only forty-one.
 I didn’t know him anymore, but we hung out with many of the same friends in high school, especially after I started acting in plays and musicals and then became a thespian with him.

 I was sixteen years old and sloppy drunk on two wine coolers at a cast party.
 There was an outdoor hot tub surrounded by snow involved too.
 It was the first time I’d ever had anything to drink, and since the wine coolers were so good, I guzzled them.
-Bob fell and landed in a sprawl on the stairs I was crawling up, so I straddled him and snuck a kiss.
+Bob fell and landed in a sprawl on the stairs I was crawling up, so I straddled him and kissed him.

 A few days later, I found out he was dating his best friend, whom he eventually married.
-He married a girl.
-I really have no idea what happened between them because we all moved away, but eventually they divorced and Bob finally found the strength to share his truth with the world.
+He married this woman.
+I really have no idea what happened between them because we all moved away, but

 Back in high school, I thought he was funny but a little bitchy.
 I liked that about him.
 But I see him so differently today.
 He was living in a community where being gay was something to fear.
 Luckily, we had a huge arts community, so he found a niche where he could be himself, even if he couldn’t be out.